 5. Letná park: cold beer and fantastic views

 Letná park is a huge green area separating downtown from the peculiar and popular Prague district called Letná (Prague 7), well known for its nice local bars, bistros and restaurants.
 The best spots for taking pictures and relaxation are: Letná beer garden, Metronome/Stalin, or Hanavský pavilon.
 My recomendation: start at Letná beer garden and grab a beer (drinking in the public is allowed), continue towards Stalin/Metronome viewpoint, and finish at Hanavský pavilon.
 You can just walk along the rim of Letná park to enjoy various views.
-No entrance fees, open 24/7.
+No entrance fees, open 24/7, safe and well maintained.

 6. New Castle stairs: open 24/7, best in the morning